-As of Friday, Oct.
+As of Tuesday, Oct.
 1 it's time to rake your leaves into the street for pickup by the Milwaukee Department of Public Works.

-The DPW will begin collecting piles on Oct.
-18 and will continue through November, unless the seasonal leaf drop is delayed, as has been the case in recent years, at least in my neighborhood.
+If the seasonal leaf drop is delayed, as has been the case in recent years, at least in my neighborhood, DPW will extend the deadline, as it has often done lately.

 Remember when you make your leaf piles, leave about a foot between them and the curb so rainwater can drain toward the sewer basins.